-The Red Bull Air Race World Championship is an international series of races with the participation of at least eight pilots at each race.
-The objective is to navigate an aerial racetrack featuring air-filled pylons in the fastest possible time incurring as few penalties as possible.
+The Red Bull Air Race World Championship is an international series of races.
+The objective is for pilots, in their single-engine, piston raceplanes to navigate an aerial racetrack featuring air-filled pylons in the fastest possible time incurring as few penalties as possible.

 Pilots can win World Championship points at each race and the pilot with the most points after the last race of the season becomes the Red Bull Air Race World Champion.